vippsas/vipps-developers/vipps-getting-started.md

 under the `Utvikler` menu item.
 Since this gives access to API keys for both the test and production environment, BankID is required.

+You may have to click "Vipps På Nett" first, to open up the right menu.
+There is no "Utvikler" tab if you only have "Vippsnummer".

 **Please note:**